In God We Trust

-"In God We Trust" (also rendered as "In God we trust") is the official motto of the United States as well as the motto of the U.S. state of Florida, along with the nation of Nicaragua (Spanish: En Dios confiamos).
-It was adopted by the U.S. Congress in 1956, replacing E pluribus unum ("Out of many, one"), which had been the de facto motto since the initial design of the Great Seal of the United States.
+"In God We Trust" (also rendered as "In God we trust") is the United States national motto, as well as the official motto of the U.S. state of Florida, and the nation of Nicaragua (Spanish: En Dios confiamos).
+It was adopted by the U.S. Congress in 1956, via a joint resolution, replacing E pluribus unum ("Out of many, one"), which had been the de facto motto since the initial design of the Great Seal of the United States.
+It was signed in law by President Dwight D. Eisenhower.
+The phrase first appeared on U.S. coins in 1864.